Lacrymology/states/denyhosts/doc/usage.rst

 After installing the Salt minion, from the Salt master you can run::

-  salt q-graphite state.sls denyhosts -v
+  salt myminion state.sls denyhosts -v

 If you want to gather metrics and send to the Graphite::

-  salt q-graphite state.sls denyhosts.diamond -v
+  salt myminion state.sls denyhosts.diamond -v